kstonekuan/bolt-automations-brower-extension/README.md

 - Refresh the page after installing

 **AI summaries not working?**
-- Verify Anthropic API key and credits
+- Verify your API key is correct for the selected provider
+- Check that you have available credits/quota
+- Ensure you've selected the correct AI provider in settings
 - Check browser console for errors

 ## Development